jamoowen/catapi/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------
                                                   CAT MARKETPLACE USING CATAPI
 -----------------------------------------------------------------------------------------------------------------------------------------------------------
-# application which connects to thecatapi.com in order to retrieve information on a specific breed of cat
+# Application which connects to thecatapi.com in order to retrieve information on a specific breed of cat

 IMPLEMETED:
 all functions within application.py